Glory is a fan of 70s TV entertainment and enjoys writing about the popular and not-so-popular shows and TV movies of that decade.

 Additional Cast: Richard Basehart, Trish Stewart, Booth Colman, Francine York, Walter Burke, Dort Clark, Baynes Barron.

 Additional Details: Irwin Allen Productions and Twentieth Century Fox Television.
 Director: Alexander Singer.
 Producer: Irwin Allen.
 Writer: Jackson Gillis.
 Music: Morton Stevens.

-Slither: This 30 minute pilot which aired on CBS on March 21, 1974 was based on the 1973 feature film of the same name that starred James Caan as Dick Kanipsia an ex-con who had a habit of meeting strange people and getting mixed up in their lives.
+This 30-minute pilot which aired on CBS on March 21, 1974, was based on the 1973 feature film of the same name that starred James Caan as Dick Kanipsia an ex-con who had a habit of meeting strange people and getting mixed up in their lives.
 I have to admit the title of this makes me think more of snakes than ex-cons and comedy, but, what do I know?